-- Participant must click on the provided link on Reveal blog to enter each individual drawing on sneak peeks between January 5 and January 20, 2009.
+- Participant must click on the provided drawing link on blog to enter each individual drawing on sneak peeks between June 30 and July 13.

-- Participant must type in the subject line the name of the die being revealed.
+- Participant must type in the subject line the name of the die or dies being revealed.

-- Participant is only allowed to enter each of the 16 Spellbinders sneak peek blog give away drawings one time per sneak peek.
-Participant must use the same email address daily to be considered for grand prize entry, no exceptions.
-Please consider whether you will have access to the same email address from January 5th through the 20th and plan accordingly.
+- Participant is only allowed to enter each of the 14 Spellbinders sneak peek blog give away drawings one time per sneak peek.
+Participant must use the same email address daily to be considered for grand prize entry.

-- Spellbinders Design Team members and employees are not eligible for drawings.
+- Spellbinders Design Team members and employees are not eligible for drawing.

-- Any participant wishing to be automatically entered into the drawing for the Spellbinders 5 Year Anniversary Celebration Sneak Peek Grand Prize drawing, must enter the drawing from all of the 16 blog reveals and follow all the above rules.
+Any participant wishing to be automatically entered into the drawing for the Spellbinders Birthday Celebration Sneak Peek Grand Prize drawing, must enter the drawing from all of the 14 blog reveals and follow all the above rules.